-- Must be 18 years of age. - Completion of high school diploma or GED and submission of official transcript required to apply. - Achievement of minimum program admission scores in Reading, English, and Math. - Transfer of previous post-secondary credits will be determined by the registrar. - Must be NPQ-I certified or certified at the Fire Fighter I level. - Student Performance/Graduation Requirements: Students must maintain a 2.0 grade point average and complete all required courses to graduate. - Conviction of a felony or gross misdemeanor may prohibit employment in field and may make a student ineligible to take licensing/certification exam(s) required for the profession.
+- Must be 18 years of age. - Completion of high school diploma or GED and submission of official transcript required to apply. - Achievement of minimum program admission scores in Reading, English, and Math. - Transfer of previous post-secondary credits will be determined by the registrar. - Must be NPQ-I certified or certified at the Fire Fighter I level.

+Fundamentals of English I

+- Student Performance/Graduation Requirements: Students must maintain a 2.0 grade point average and complete all required courses to graduate. - Conviction of a felony or gross misdemeanor may prohibit employment in field and may make a student ineligible to take licensing/certification exam(s) required for the profession.
 A background check and/or drug screen may be required by some agencies before a student attends a clinical practicum.
 For more information, contact the appropriate program advisor.

-Basic Skills Courses (6 Credit Hours) Credit Hours

-ENGL 1010 Fundamentals of English I 3

-MATH 1012 Foundations of Mathematics 3
+MATH 1012 PSYC 1010 Foundations of Mathematics Basic Psychology 3

-Occupation al Curriculum (44 Credit Hours) Credit Hours
+Occupational Cur riculum (44 Credit Hours)

 COMP 1000 Introduction to Computers 3

-FRSC 1020 Basic Firefighter- Emergency Services Fundamentals 3
+FRSC 1020 Basic Firefighter - Emergency Services 3

+Fundamentals

-FRSC 1030 Basic Firefighter- Module I 5
+FRSC 1030 Basic Firefighter - MODULE I 5

-FRSC 1040 Basic Firefighter- Module II 3
+FRSC 1040 Basic Firefighter - MODULE II 3

 FRSC 1141 Hazardous Materials Operations 4

 EMSP 1110 Introduction to the EMT Profession 3

-EMSP 1120 EMT Assessment/Airway Management & Pharmacology 3
+EMSP 1120 EMT Assessment/Airway Management and 3

+Pharmacology

 EMSP 1130 Medical Emergencies for the EMT 3

 EMSP 1140 Special Patient Populations 3

 EMSP 1150 Shock and Trauma for the EMT 3

 EMSP 1160 Clinical and Practical Applications for the EMT 1

 EMSP 1510 Advanced Concepts for the AEMT 3

 EMSP 1520 Advanced Patient Care for the AEMT 3

 EMSP 1530 Clinical Applications for the AEMT 1

 EMSP 1540 Clinical and Practical Applications for the AEMT 3